Fetching latest release...

 Quick-charging support gauges like this enable doing double CS to stack their buffs right before entering knockdown.
 In Rion’s case, you can instantly CS >Skill/Skill/Companion>CS.
 Akeha will require a little extra, but will still have her buffs stacked very close together to last throughout knockdown (or at least most of it).

 CS gauge info is all listed in the character database so use this knowledge to your advantage when picking your team and skill order.
+First Strike debris and as a weapon passive from Recollections of Dusk weapons can enable double CS strategies for characters who normally cannot.

 Haste and Elemental Haste Passives

 All EX weapons come with a Haste passive and some newer weapons come with an elemental version of Haste that only activates with the corresponding element as your main weapon (eg. Subweapon has Blaze Haste – it will only activate with a fire weapon equipped to your main slot).
-These two versions of haste work together with each other as if they were the same passive.
+These two versions of haste stack with each other as if they were the same passive.

 Using Proficient or Non-Proficient (aka Off-Type) Weapons: